Dominance of Veiled Heart

 "Please come inside," a person who looked like a butler said, gesturing to a door that loomed with an ominous aura.

-'My instinct is screaming at me to avoid this door but…' I took a deep breath and finally entered.
+'My instincts screamed at me to avoid this door, but...'
+I took a deep breath, trying to steady my thoughts, but they still swarmed like restless insects.
 Inside, the prince was sitting at his desk, discussing something with two people who looked like some kind of officials.

 One of the attendants guided me to another room where I anxiously sat on one of the sofas.
 The room was luxurious, filled with gold-crafted ornaments, but I didn't have the guts to admire it.
-I was so nervous that it felt like my first CEO interview, except this time, my life was on the line.
+I was so nervous, like I was being interviewed by a CEO for the first time—except this time, my life was on the line.

 My hands clutched to my double-layered clothes, my chest feeling both stifling and oddly secure.
-For someone who hates bras, this is so uncomfortable!
+For someone who hated bras, this was so uncomfortable!

 I automatically stood up when the prince entered the room, like a soldier meeting his superior.
 I couldn't believe my reaction just now.

-"I believe I don't have to explain why you're here," the prince said upon entering and sit in front of me.
+"I believe I don't have to explain why you're here," the prince said upon entering and sat in front of me.
 I remained silent because I had no idea why.

 The prince waved his hand, signaling one of his attendants, who moved towards me and placed a decorative container in front of me.
 He then opened it to reveal what looked like an ancient scroll made of fabric cloth with a soft yet dry texture—something you'd expect to see in a museum.